56 Chesapeake Bay Seasonal Sea Surface Temperature Anomaly

 Indicator Category:

-For seasonal SST anomaly data files (including the SST long-term climatology), and other inquiries, please contact Ron Vogel at ronald.vogel@noaa.gov The time series of daily SST, seasonal average SST, and other time intervals for 2007 – present, are available to the public at: https://www.star.nesdis.noaa.gov/pub/socd1/ecn/data/avhrr-viirs/sst-ngt More information about this SST data set is available at: https://eastcoast.coastwatch.noaa.gov/cw_avhrr-viirs_sst.php
+The seasonal SST anomaly data files (including the SST long-term climatology) are available from Ron Vogel at ronald.vogel@noaa.gov.
+The time series of daily SST, seasonal average SST, and other time intervals for 2007 – present, are available to the public at: https://www.star.nesdis.noaa.gov/pub/socd1/ecn/data/avhrr-viirs/sst-ngt.
+For more information about this SST data set, see: https://eastcoast.coastwatch.noaa.gov/cw_avhrr-viirs_sst.php.
+For other inquiries about this data set, contact Ron Vogel at ronald.vogel@noaa.gov.

 tech-doc link https://noaa-edab.github.io/tech-doc/ches_bay_sst.html